Configuration

 SECURITY_US_MFA_REQUIRED

-A list of US_ENABLED_METHODS that will require two-factor authentication.
+A list of SECURITY_US_ENABLED_METHODS that will require two-factor authentication.
 This is of course dependent on the settings of SECURITY_TWO_FACTOR and SECURITY_TWO_FACTOR_REQUIRED.
 Note that even with REQUIRED, only methods listed here will trigger a two-factor cycle.

 Default: ["password", "email"].